Artwork Setup Guide

 Artwork FAQs

 Need help with your print order?
 Our expert team are on hand 24 hours a day, 6 days a week, offering full guidance and support from enquiry to delivery.
+Take a look at our guides below or if you have any other questions, don’t hesitate to get in touch!

 Artwork is preferred in PDF file format, but our team can also work with InDesign, Illustrator and Photoshop source files, like JPEGs and TIFFs.
 Microsoft file formats such as Word, Publisher and PowerPoint are also accepted.
 Please don’t send us an interactive PDF, as these are designed to be used for other media types and won’t be suitable for printing.